sami2316/OSquery-Extension/README.md

  	print fmt("Host = %s user=%s Event_type= %s Usb_address = %d Vendor = %s Model = %s",host, user, ev_type, usb_address, vendor, model);
 }
 ```
 Note: First three arguments of subscribe are necessary, becareful to write them properly.
 Third argument is topic to register and join a group.
 Topic in table and subscribe function should match.
 Without it querying will be useless.
+Take care of following steps:
+1- corresponding topic in table
+2- 3rd argument (topic) of subscription function
+3- topic matching of above two steps
 Please refer to group.bro to write scripts to monitor other events.

 ####3.2 Scenario 2: A master to a single remote host monitoring with multiple queries subscription####